ndibomk/ndibomk/README.md

-- 👋 Hi, I’m @ndibomk
+-  @ndibomk dreaming to become the best programmer
-- 👀 I’m interested in programming

 <!---
 ndibomk/ndibomk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.